Seeing what you need to know when getting started in data science

 Hiring managers tend to confuse the roles of data scientist and data engineer.
 While it is possible to find someone who does a little of both, each field is incredibly complex.
 It’s unlikely that you’ll find someone with robust skills and experience in both areas.
 For this reason, it’s important to be able to identify what type of specialist is most appropriate for helping you achieve your specific goals.
 The descriptions below should help you do that.

-Data scientists: Data scientists use coding, quantitative methods (mathematical, statistical, and machine learning), and highly specialized expertise in their study area to derive solutions to complex business and scientific problems.
+- Data scientists: Data scientists use coding, quantitative methods (mathematical, statistical, and machine learning), and highly specialized expertise in their subject matter to derive solutions to complex business and scientific problems.

 Data science and business intelligence are also not the same

-Business-centric data science: Business-centric data science solutions are built using datasets that are both internal and external to an organization.
+- Data science: In business, data science solutions are built using datasets that are both internal and external to an organization.
 Common tools, technologies, and skillsets include cloud-based analytics platforms, statistical and mathematical programming, machine learning, data analysis using Python and R, and advanced data visualization.
-Business-centric data scientists use advanced mathematical or statistical methods to analyze and generate predictions from vast amounts of business data.
+Data scientists who work in business (as opposed to science or academia) use advanced mathematical or statistical methods to analyze and generate predictions from vast amounts of business data.

 Seeing the importance of statistical know-how